 BA'69, MD'71.
 Senior Scientist, Sunnybrook Research Institute.
 Medical Oncologist, Sunnybrook Odette Cancer Centre.
-Departmental Division Director, Medical Oncology and Professor, Department of Medicine, University of Toronto, Fellow of the Royal College of Physicians and Surgeons of Canada, involved in fund-raising activities for the New Queen's Medical Building, Volunteer as Chair of the Management Committee Canadian Breast Cancer Research Initiative 1999–02.
-Winner O. Harold Warwick Award for Cancer Control from the Canadian Cancer Society and the National Cancer Institute of Canada 2005, Board Member of Canadian Breast Cancer Foundation (CBCF) Ontario Division (2010-16).
+Departmental Division Director, Medical Oncology and Professor, Department of Medicine, University of Toronto, Member of the Queen’s University Council (2003-present).
+Contributed to Council Reform and Program Committee.
+Active in fund-raising for the Queen's University Faculty of Medicine.
+Board Member and Vice Chair of the Research Health Care Advisory Committee of the Canadian Breast Cancer Foundation (CBCF) Ontario Division (2010-15).
+Honored with a 2015 Women of Action Award by the Israeli Cancer Research Fund.
+Grandmother of three.
 Current term to 2015.

 BA'97, BA(Hons)'99, LLB’06(Osgoode).
 Formerly a lawyer with Fasken Martineau LLP in Toronto.
 Member of the Law Society of Upper Canada.
 LLB from Osgoode Hall Law School, 2006.
 Past volunteer with Pro Bono Law Ontario Duty Counsel program.
 Student activities at Queen's; Chair, Canadian Student Leadership Conference (1998–99); AMS Campus Activities Commissioner (1997–98); Member, Queen's Model Parliament Committee (1994–97); President, Adelaide and Ban Righ House (1995–96).
 Current term to 2016.